DrPhilippBillion/ONE-Record-Testbench/UseCase definitions.md

 ```http
 201 Logistics Object has been published to the Internet of Logistics
 ```
-**Comment**
+**Issues**

-Is this how data fields are added after their creation?????
+Is this not clear to me, how data fields are added after the creation of the LO.
+This is a suggestion to be evaluated, based on POST.
+This applies if the field wasn´t ever created.
+If it exists, PATCH might be used.

 ### Step 3: Forwarder sets CR to Shipper/piece to set backlink for shipment
 **Input**